prebid/prebid-server-java/docs/bidders/tappx.md

 - Tappx Publisher Endpoint
 - Tappx Host URL

-**Note:** The Tappx prebid bidder only supports in app traffic at the moment
+**Note:** The Tappx prebid bidder only supports in huaweiAdsApp traffic at the moment

 As for test parameters, use the official test parameter specified in the oRTB standard (https://github.com/InteractiveAdvertisingBureau/openrtb/blob/master/OpenRTB%20v3.0%20FINAL.md#object_request)